KingMoney (KIM) Achieves Self Reported Market Capitalization of $3.04 Million

-KingMoney (KIM) traded 1% lower against the U.S. dollar during the 24 hour period ending at 16:00 PM E.T. on September 10th.
-KingMoney has a total market cap of $3.04 million and $14,117.00 worth of KingMoney was traded on exchanges in the last day.
-One KingMoney coin can now be purchased for $14.81 or 0.00061760 BTC on popular exchanges.
-During the last week, KingMoney has traded 7.3% higher against the U.S. dollar.
+KingMoney (KIM) traded 1% lower against the US dollar during the twenty-four hour period ending at 11:00 AM Eastern on September 12th.
+One KingMoney coin can currently be bought for $14.81 or 0.00061760 BTC on popular exchanges.
+KingMoney has a total market cap of $3.04 million and approximately $14,117.00 worth of KingMoney was traded on exchanges in the last 24 hours.
+Over the last seven days, KingMoney has traded up 7.3% against the US dollar.

 - Bitsubishi (BITSU) traded up 44.1% against the dollar and now trades at $82.99 or 0.00388801 BTC.